 The Bottom Line

 Going on a vegan detox is one of the best things you can do for your health.
-Not only does it lower your risk of chronic diseases and help keep off extra weight, this diet helps improve gut flora and boosts energy levels.
+Not only might it lower your risk of chronic diseases and help keep off extra weight, this diet can help improve gut flora and boosts energy levels.
 Healthy weight loss on a vegan diet, however, requires proper planning and some lifestyle changes such as avoiding refined carbs that can cause weight gain.